keithf4/testingdocs/pg_partman.md

  * --wait (-w):              Wait the given number of seconds after a table has had its constraints dropped or applied before moving on to the next.
 When used with -j, this will set the pause between the batches of parallel jobs instead.
  * --dryrun:                Show what the script will do without actually running it against the database.
 Highly recommend reviewing this before running.
  * --quiet (-q):            Turn off all output.

+*check_unique_constraints.py*
+ * Partitioning using inheritance has the shortcoming of not allowing a unique constraint to apply to all tables in the entire partition set without causing large performance issues once the partition set begins to grow very large.
+This script is used to check that all rows in a partition set are unique for the given columns.
+ * Note that on very large partition sets this can be an expensive operation to run that can consume a large chunk of storage space.
+The amount of storage space required is enough to dump out the entire index's column data as a plaintext file.
+ * If there is a column value that violates the unique constraint, this script will return those column values along with a count of how many of each value there are.
+Output can also be simplified to a single, total integer value to make it easier to use with monitoring applications.
+ * --parent (-p):           Parent table of the partition set to be checked.
+(Required)
+ * --column_list (-l):      Comma separated list of columns that make up the unique constraint to be checked.
+(Required)
+ * --connection (-c):       Connection string for use by psycopg.
+Defaults to "host=localhost".
+ * --temp (-t):             Path to a writable folder that can be used for temp working files.
+Defaults system temp folder.
+ * --psql                   Full path to psql binary if not in current PATH.
+ * --simple                 Output a single integer value with the total duplicate count.
+Use this for monitoring software that requires a simple value to be checked for.
+ * --quiet                  Suppress all output unless there is a constraint violation found.